itHotL/PlayerStats/README.md

 With the same playerdata, my laptop takes 0.3 seconds to calculate the same thing.

 If you have a large amount of unique players (1000+), you could run into performance issues.
 If you notice it takes a long time to calculate top statistics, I recommend limiting the amount of included players by setting a `number-of-days-since-last-joined` limit in the config.
-Additionally, you could revoke the permission `playerstats.stat` for most players, and only allow staff to use it, for example.
+Additionally, if you run into issues, you could revoke the permission `playerstats.stat` for most players, and only allow selected players (such as staff, for example) to use it.

 I am working to improve performance for larger servers in the future, and I'd love to hear feedback on how the plugin is performing!